Each year, an average of 500,000 students fail to complete a college-level math course, thus ending their academic aspirations.

 In 2009, the Carnegie Foundation for the Advancement of Teaching initiated a network of faculty members, institutional leaders, researchers, and designers, to create a new system to increase student success in mathematics.

-Beginning with a handful of colleges, the Carnegie Pathways network has expanded to over 70 colleges and universities and continues to grow.
-Carnegie Pathways students are succeeding at triple the rate and in half the time compared to students in the traditional system.
-Read this R&D Alert Online article to learn how this innovative program is helping students overcome the math remediation barrier.
+Beginning with a handful of colleges, the Carnegie Math Pathways network has expanded to over 70 colleges and universities and continues to grow.
+Pathways students are succeeding at triple the rate and in half the time compared to students in traditional math sequences.
+Read this article to learn how this innovative program is helping students overcome the math remediation barrier.

 Now housed at WestEd, Carnegie Math Pathways remains committed to working collaboratively to continue to improve outcomes for all students.